mechdampiitb/mechdampiitb.github.io/_posts/Course Reviews/New_Reviews/2023-12-31-ee325_prof_nikhil_karamchandani.md

 Best set of TAs.

 Peers
-It�s a core course for the EE folks who usually take it in the odd semester.
+It's a core course for the EE folks who usually take it in the odd semester.
 But it also runs in the even semester with a relatively small class size.
 This course is included in both the DS as well as EE minor baskets, so now you know who your peers are going to be :)

 References Books
 Probability and Random Processes, Grimett and Stirzaker https://www.vfu.bg/en/e-Learning/Math�Bertsekas Tsitsiklis Introduction to probability.pdf Probability, Random Variables and Stochastic Processes, Papoulis and Pillai